eveasian88/MongoScraper/README.md

 # MongoScraper

-Mongo Scraper is a web application that allows users to scrape articles from Thought.Co.
-The App utilizes Mongoose and Cheerio to scrape articles and allows users to save articles and make notes.
+Mongo Scraper is a web application that utilizes Mongoose and Cheerio to scrape articles from Thought.Co.
+Once the articles are scraped, user can save articles to read later and make notes on the articles read.